spydx/www_kefo_no/projects/_posts/2020-12-18-DAT250-H20-SchoolProject.md

 ## Design Document

-We created a intial design of the application, and documented it here.
+We created an initial design of the application and documented it here.

 [Design: High-level application design and persistence ](https://github.com/spydx/dat250gruppe9/blob/main/DesignDocument/designdocument.md)